pemcg/manageiq-automation-howto-guide/chapter21/calling_automation_from_api.md

 }.to_json
 ```

-We can call Automate from an external Ruby script by using the rest-client gem...
+We can call the RESTful API from an external Ruby script by using the rest-client gem...

 ```ruby
 url = 'https://cloudforms_server'